 The Gator has a blade length of 3.76”.
 It uses a lock back mechanism for securing the blade in the open position.
 Many hunters are concerned about a folding knife collapsing onto their hand while field dressing an animal.
 Many users have run their Gators extensively since the early 1990‘s and have never experienced any problem.

 A soft rubber grip with a alligator skin-like texture covers the handle of this knife.
 It is very grippy and a hunter is not likely to lose his or her grip during the field dressing process.

-At only $56 (MSRP), the Gator is affordable to nearly every hunter.
+At a pretty reasonable cost, the Gator is affordable to nearly every hunter.
 It comes with a nylon belt sheath and a lifetime warranty.
 Gerber is also one of the top producers of more practical EDC pocket knife models.

 The Original Wyoming Knife: